Joint Entrance Exam (JEE) Advance

 Admission Cut off

-The JEE Advanced exam is highly competitive.
-The cutoff is the minimum score required to pass the exam stage and advance.
-Those scoring equal to or above the cutoff can participate in the counseling process.
-The cutoff and rank list are crucial for admission to top IIT institutes in the country.
-The conducting authority releases two types of cutoffs: admission cutoff and qualifying cutoff, which depend on various factors and may vary annually.
+The JEE Advanced cutoff is the minimum score required to qualify for the exam.
+The cutoff and rank list are crucial for admission to top IITs through JOSAA Counselling.
+The authority releases two types of cutoffs: admission cutoff and qualifying cutoff, which depend on various factors and may vary annually.

 JEE Advanced Cutoff 2023

-Category Minimum Qualifying Marks in Each Subject Minimum Admission Aggregate Marks
+Category Minimum Qualifying Marks in Each Subject Minimum Aggregate Marks

 Common rank list (CRL) 8 86